-FreeBMD is an entirely volunteer project.
-It is hosted by Rootsweb and intends to bring this process into the 21st century.
-By putting the index records on the Internet it will be simpler and quicker for researchers everywhere to locate the record they are looking for.
+FreeBMD is an entirely volunteer project that is bringing this information into the 21st century by putting the index records on the Internet.
+It is therefore simpler and quicker for researchers everywhere to locate the record they are looking for.
 What used to take hours over a fiche reader can now be achieved in seconds.
 Access to the index records will remain free, hence our name: FreeBMD.
 Researchers will still need to buy the required certificates from the Office of National Statistics of Britain, but FreeBMD makes it easier to find exactly the index record you are looking for.

-The most appropriate list for a new transcriber is the Admin list.
+The most appropriate list for a new transcriber is the FreeBMD Advice list.
 Please follow the instructions on the lists page.

 Now you will start to receive regular mail about the project, and can ask for HELP from other FreeBMD transcribers